If you work in a mainstream or special needs school, you will inevitably come across instances of bullying from time to time.

 Our guide, Bullying and autism spectrum disorders: a guide for school staff, provides strategies and ideas for promoting understanding of autism among staff and pupils, tackling and reducing bullying incidents and supporting pupils with autism who have been bullied.

-Being me is a free anti-bullying classroom resource that seeks to celebrate difference and promote inclusion by giving young people in years 5-8 an invaluable insight into the potential challenges being faced by their peers.
+Download Being me, a free anti-bullying classroom resource that seeks to celebrate difference and promote inclusion by giving young people in years 5-8 an invaluable insight into the potential challenges being faced by their peers.

 The Autism Education Trust (AET)'s Tools for Teachers includes a collection of resources which can be used in the classroom to raise awareness of autism.